ryanflorence/LazyPagination/README.md

 LazyPagination
 ==============

 Automatically sends ajax requests as the user scrolls an element.
+Provides options to control where the response is injected into the DOM (usually above a footer).

 ### Example